link-intersystems/clean-architecture-example/README.md

 ## Package By Component

-All [domain modules](#domain-modules) in this project are structured using the *package by component* strategy as described by Simon Brown in the Clean
+All [modules](#modules-and-components) in this project are structured using the *package by component* strategy as described by Simon Brown in the Clean
 Architecture book - chapter 34, the missing chapter.

 ![Package By Component, Simon Brown, The Missing Chapter, Clean Architecture Book](src/site/resources/package-by-component.png)